- OpenCPN User Manual

 will color all water areas with water depths shallower than the set depth to a dark blue color.Soundings are in black.

 water deeper that Shallow but shallower that this depth will have a paler blue color.
-The Shallow Depth contour clearly marked with dark gray borderline.Soundings less than this depth are in black, while soundings greater than this value are gray.
+The Shallow Depth contour clearly marked with a thicker black borderline.Soundings less than this depth are in black, while soundings greater than this value are gray.

 water deeper than Safety Depth but less than Deep Depth will display a light gray color.
 The Safety Depth contour is clearly marked with black borderline.
 Water deeper than Deep Depth is displayed in white.

 Finally a word about drying heights, displayed in green.
-There is no detailed information available for the value of the drying heights, neither in CM93 ver2 nor in many S57 charts, currently available for OpenCPN.
-Some S57 charts have negative DRVAL1 and DRVAL2 = 0 m in areas with drying heights.
-This adds very little, as it really only gives the information that the drying height is less than DRVAL1 in an area of unspecified size.
+There is no detailed information available for drying heights, neither in CM93 ver2 nor in many S57 charts, currently available for OpenCPN.
+Some S57 charts have negative ranges, for example "-2 m - 0 m" in areas with drying heights.
+This adds very little, as it really only gives the information that the drying height is less than the first value in the range, in an area of unspecified size.
 Raster charts seems to be the only alternative for navigation in shallow areas with a large tide.

 A set of new charts released in april 2012, by the Dutch Authorities, sets a standard for others to follow in this regard.